mmakhool/portfolio/README.md

 - 🌱 I’m currently learning: Angular/Node and Typescript
 - 🤔 I’m looking for help with: AWS Terraform
 - 👾 I have been working as a Software Engineer for: 4 years
-- 💬 Programming Languages: Progress, Angular/NodeJS, Typescript, C#, Python, Go, CSS, HTML
+- 💬 Programming: Progress, Angular/NodeJS, Typescript, C#, Python, Go, CSS, HTML
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/mickmakhool/">LinkedIn</a>
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I met my wife on World of Warcraft!